 As a family, you'll have a record of everything that happened throughout the High Fidelity Wraparound process.
-Your family, with team support makes a plan for the future.
+Your family, with team support, makes a plan for the future.
 This includes who to call if you need help or to meet again as a team.
 Your team will help brainstorm other options to use after transition from formal High Fidelity Wraparound.

-You'll reach this final phase when you and your family can do or have the following: □ Ru un your own team meetings. ave a plan for after your formal High Fidelity Wraparound team has transitioned.
-This will include bles and responsibilities of each team member. □ Fe eel confident about the skills on the transition readiness scale (see previous page): • Ability to hope and dream. • Confidence advocating for yourself and your family
+You u'll reach this final phase when you and your family can do or have the following: Run your own team meetings.
+Have a plan for after your formal High Fidelity Wraparound team has transitioned.
+This will include roles and responsibilities of each team member.
+Feel confident about the skills on the transition readiness scale (see previous page): • Ability to hope and dream.
+Confidence in advanting for a confidence in the confidence in

-- Confidence advocating for yourself and your family. - Understand the systems your family is involved in. - How to get the support you need.
+- Confidence in advocating for yourself and your family. - Understand the systems your family is involved in.

-- Are able to stay connected to the support system your family needs. - Have confidence you can find new community resources to meet the ongoing needs of youth and family. - Understand and have a good crisis plan in place.
+- How to get the support you need. - Are able to stay connected to the support system your family needs. - Have confidence you can find new community resources to meet the ongoing needs of youth and family. - Understand and have a good crisis plan in place.

-Ш You have the discharge summary.
+You have the discharge summary.
 Discharge plan that describes how ongoing services will be accessed if necessary.
-A phone number list of team members and community supports, whom you can contact if needed.
-High Fidelity Wraparound discharge has been discussed with the whole team.
+A phone number list of team members and community supports whom you can contact if needed High Fidelity Wraparound discharge has been discussed with the whole team.
 Written documents that describe strengths and successes.
 A quality crisis plan you can use as needed.
 A discharge Child and Adolescent Needs and Strengths (CANS) inventory.
 You choose how to celebrate your big accomplishment as a family and a team!